cornell-brg/engrg1050-mini-lab/docs/index.md

 Each sub-group will start by just building a very basic non-internet-connected device that uses an LED and a button.
-The sub-groups will then experiment with the corresponding sensor (i.e., IR rangefinder) or actuator (i.e., sevor motor).
+The sub-groups will then experiment with the corresponding sensor (i.e., IR rangefinder) or actuator (i.e., servo motor).
 Then the sub-groups will come together to combine the IoT input device with the IoT output device to create the complete IoT system.